gul-am/gul-am/README.md

 ## Hi 👋, I’m Gulamo Amade ##

 - A freelancer Software Engineer that is moved by curiosity.
-- A salfe maden Backend developer ( work in progress )
+- A self made Backend developer ( work in progress ).
-- And i can centralize a DIV when needed 🤣
+- I can centralize a DIV when needed...
+I guess, I'm fullstack developer  🤣

 #### Projects ongoing
 - [x] - Do buy 24/7